cu-mkp/edition-webpages/docs/about/digital.md

 Use of the XML in the Edition
 ---
-The XML encoded in the paleography and text workshops and painstakingly revised by the editorial team over the course of the project, is stored in a GitHub repository.
+The XML encoded in the paleography and text workshops and painstakingly revised by the editorial team over the course of the project, is stored in the [ms-xml/ directory](https://github.com/cu-mkp/m-k-manuscript-data/ms-xml) of the Project's Github repository.
 The XML markup drives a number of important functions of the digital edition:

-* It specifies the layout of each page exactly, so that it can easily compared with an image of the original
+* It organizes the manuscript text into the component entries with Project-assigned unique identifiers and thematic categories
-* It encodes transcription marks such as deletions, insertions, and gaps in the text.
+* It specifies the relative positions of the textual blocks on each page to approximate the layout of the original manuscript
-* It encodes editorial notes that contextualize the choices made in transcription and offer immediate insight into the lanuage of the period.
+* It designates the occurrence of figures, illustration, marks, and other non-textual elements of the manuscript
-* It cross references concepts such as materials used in an entry, names of plants and animals.
+* It indicates textual features such as authorial deletions, additions, insertions, and gaps in the text
-* It links entries to the scholarly essays provided on the Making and Knowing website.
+* It labels segments of text related to concepts of interests to the Project, such as materials, tools, plants, and animals mentioned in an entry
-* It embeds close up shots of certain parts of the manuscript which are diagrams, icons, and other non-textual elements.
+* It encodes editorial notes that provide additional information, such as historical context, technical and material explanations, and transcription and translation decisions

-To convert all of this information into HTML and JSON, as well as to index the material for search, we created a tool called the Lizard.
+All of this information is converted into HTML and JSON as well as into a search index using the tool we created called the Lizard.
 Lizard is named after one of the more popular doodles found in the manuscript that is also in the project logo.
 It is a command line tool that performs these functions to generate the static content of the site.
 Here are some of the functions you can do with Lizard:

 ```
 $ scripts/lizard.js help